 Enrollment

+A child of a military family may pre-enroll or participate in pre-admission in the District if the parent or guardian of the child:

+Is transferred to or is pending transfer to a military installation or to a reserve component within the state while on active military duty pursuant to an official military order.

+Is returning to the state after within one (1) year of being separated from the military with an honorable discharge, discharge under honorable conditions, or a general discharge under honorable conditions.

-A child of a military family may pre-enroll or participate in pre-admission in the District if the parent or guardian of the child is transferred to or is pending transfer to a military installation within the state while on active military duty pursuant to an official military order.The District shall accept an application for enrollment and course registration by electronic means for the child, including enrollment in a specific school or program within the District.
+The District shall accept an application for enrollment and course registration by electronic means for the child, including enrollment in a specific school or program within the District.

 The parent or guardian of a child of a military family shall provide proof of residence to the District within ten (10) days after the arrival date provided on official documentation.
 The parent or guardian may use, as proof of residence, the address of: